 Big-O notation is a way to mathematically express how an algorithm performs as its input increases.
 Here are a few common expressions:

-1. Constant or O(1).
-This one is the fastest; the time it takes for the algorithm to execute doesn’t change depending on the size of your data (accessing something on top of a stack, for example).
+.
+This one is the fastest; the time it takes for the algorithm to execute doesn’t change depending on the size of your data (accessing something on top of a stack, for example). - Logarithmic or

-2. Logarithmic or O(log n).
-Fast and scales well with more input (binary search).
+.
+Fast and scales well with more input (binary search). - Linear or

-3. Linear or O(n).
-The algorithm execution time slows down proportionally to the amount of input.
+.
+The algorithm execution time slows down proportionally to the amount of input. - Quadratic or

 Here’s a cool chart that shows the above information on a graph: